OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 port: port,

-// Read CA certificate file contents
+// Read in the CA certificates

 ca: fs.readFileSync(caCertFile),

-// checkServerIdentity: () => { return null; } // <--- Don't use this line; it disables critical security checks!
+// checkServerIdentity: () => { return null; } // <-- This disables important security checks; do NOT use unless absolutely necessary!

 };